2 Part Course |

 • Identifying and understanding the clients/counterparties’ interests

-• Common mistakes when handling interests
+• Effective negotiation skills training covers the common mistakes when handling interests

 • When is hard bargain negotiating a good idea?